 We will never sell your information to another provider.

-Please be aware that we do provide the ability to share information, articles and news on our site with your own personal Twitter or LinkedIn account.
-When you choose to use this ‘share’ function, you will be redirected away from Graymatter Reply’s website to Twitter or LinkedIn, where your personal data is controlled and processed in line with the respective Privacy Policies of those US websites.
+Our website provides the ability to share articles and news via LinkedIn.
+When you choose to use this 'share' function, you will be redirected away from Graymatter Reply's website to LinkedIn, where your personal data is controlled and processed in line with LinkedIn's Privacy Policy.

-Because we use marketing automation platforms and CRM software such as Salesforce to streamline our marketing, some of the data we collect from you may be transferred or stored outside the European Economic Area (EEA).
-It may also be processed by staff operating outside the EEA who work for these platforms.
-By submitting your personal data to us, you agree to this transfer, storing and processing.
-Such platforms are committed to ensuring that any such sub-processors protect your personal data to the same standard and under the same terms as are provided by us.
+Because we use third-party marketing automation and CRM platforms, some of the data we collect from you may be transferred to or stored in countries outside the United Kingdom.
+It may also be processed by staff operating outside the UK who work for these platforms.

 'Legitimate interests' means the interests of our Company in conducting and managing our business to enable us to give you the best service; in this case to ensure that our marketing is relevant to you and we send you marketing that is tailored to your interests.